 Fully restored, the tiara was subsequently loaned by the Queen Mother to Princess Anne when she married Mark Phillips in 1973, and inherited by Her Late Majesty Queen Elizabeth II from her mother when she died in 2002.
 It has seldom been seen in public over recent years, although in 2011, the Queen did wear it for a Diamond Jubilee Portrait taken by Julian Calder in the Blue Room at Buckingham Palace for the Governor-General of New Zealand.
 And then, in July 2020, it became Princess Beatrice’s “something borrowed” on the occasion of her marriage to Edoardo Mapelli Mozzi at Windsor.

-Today, a model maquette of Queen Mary’s Fringe Tiara is showcased at our flagship London store – in the Queen Mary Suite, which was named with the monarch’s permission after a visit by the Queen to our Albemarle Street address.
+Today, an archive model of Queen Mary’s Fringe Tiara is showcased at our flagship London store – in the Queen Mary Room, which was named with the monarch’s permission after a visit by the Queen to our Albemarle Street address.
 Stories and sentiment are so often at the heart of a piece of jewellery, particularly one handed down through the generations, but few can hold more romance than one worn by three royal brides on their wedding day.

 About the Author